SQream/sqream_docs/getting_started/deleting_rows.rst

 **Deleting Selected Rows**

 You can delete rows in a table selectively using the ``DELETE`` command.
-You must include a table name and `WHERE` clause to specify the rows to delete, as shown in the following example:
+You must include a table name and a ``WHERE`` clause to specify the rows to delete, as shown in the following example:

 .. code-block:: psql